La Bella Mafia

 La Bella Mafia is the third studio album by American rapper Lil' Kim, released on March 4, 2003, by Atlantic Records.
 The album debuted at number five on the US Billboard 200, was certified platinum by the Recording Industry Association of America (RIAA) for selling one million copies in the United States.

 La Bella Mafia received positive reviews from music critics, marking Kim's lyrical ability as impressive and her presence as formidable.
 It produced two singles that attained Billboard chart success.
 The lead single "The Jump Off" peaked at number 17 on the US Billboard Hot 100 and at number 16 on the UK Singles Chart.
 The second single "Magic Stick", featured 50 Cent, peaked at number two on the Billboard Hot 100.
-The singles "Magic Stick" and "Came Back for You" earned Kim Grammy Award nominations for Best Rap Performance by a Duo or Group and Best Female Rap Solo Performance, respectively.
+The songs "Magic Stick" and "Came Back for You" earned Kim Grammy Award nominations for Best Rap Performance by a Duo or Group and Best Female Rap Solo Performance, respectively.